Accommodations for Individuals with Disabilities

 Accessing Accommodations

-Requests for accommodations should be made in advance, if possible, to allow for early planning and coordination.
-Untimely requests may result in delay of an accommodation. - The responsibility for requesting or initiating a request for accommodation lies with the individual with a disability.
+- The responsibility for requesting or initiating a request for accommodation lies with the student with a disability.
 Students must register with Accessibility Resources every semester they wish to receive accommodations.
 Students with off-campus program requirements such as an internship or student teaching placement are encouraged to request accommodations at least one semester prior to the semester they will be participating in the off-campus program.

 - Verification of a disability is required.
-It is the responsibility of the individual with a disability to provide documentation to the designated campus office that supports the request for reasonable accommodation.
-Disability documentation must clearly indicate:
+It is the responsibility of the student with a disability to provide documentation to the designated campus office that supports the request for reasonable accommodation.
+Visit our Documentation Guidelines (clickable link) website to learn more.

 Accessibility and Equal Opportunity